Connect with others who understand.

 Whatever financial challenges you face when paying for myeloma treatment, there are many places where you can find support.

-Sticking to a treatment plan involves a lot of logistics and scheduling.
-You have to remember to take medication at home, keep appointments for infusions, and stay on top of checkups, blood tests, and follow-up visits.
+Your treatment plan will involve a lot of logistics and scheduling.
+You may have to remember to take medication at home, keep appointments for infusions, and stay on top of checkups, blood tests, and follow-up visits.
 “It’s a crazy schedule when you’re working full time and getting weekly infusions.
 Keep fighting, warriors!” a MyMyelomaTeam member said.

 Myeloma treatments only work if you take them, and there are many ways to help make sure you stay on track with doses.

-“I take so many medications, I have to keep a calendar,” another member said.
+“I take so many medications, I have to keep a calendar,” said a third member.
 “I still have to refer to it every day.
 I have other complications, so keeping everything straight can be a problem, but I have learned how to organize everything pretty well.”

-If you have problems finding transportation to medical appointments, there are resources that can help.
+If you have problems finding transportation to medical appointments, there are resources that can help, including some recommended by the Leukemia & Lymphoma Society.
 Plan ahead and be sure you are making transportation arrangements well in advance of your treatment visits.

 Sometimes, you may need to ask for help and support from family members or friends.
-People who are close to you may need guidance in giving you the support you need to feel your best and stick with your treatment plan.
+People who are close to you may need guidance in giving you the support you need to feel your best and get the treatment you need.
 Let loved ones and the people closest to you know how you feel and what kind of help you may need, whether it is emotional support or help with daily tasks.
 Everyone’s experience with myeloma is unique.

 For some people with myeloma, the first step toward self-care is letting others know they may not be available as often.
 “Getting organized first requires cutting back on activities, especially if one has been very active.
 I at first felt guilty doing less.
 However, this myeloma treatment stuff is going to need all of your mind and body,” wrote a MyMyelomaTeam member.